-There will be a girl with eyes like David Bowie in the novel, but she will not be the main character.
+There is a girl with eyes like David Bowie in the novel, but she is not the main character.
 That responsibility is taken up by her boyfriend an ex-soldier injured in Afghanistan.
-In the same vein as Danny O’Brien and Lucy Tasker in the preceding novels the boyfriend discovers that he has a talent and has to deal with the consequences of that talent and his situation as the story progresses.
+In the same vein as Danny O’Brien and Lucy Tasker in the preceding novels the boyfriend discovers that he has a supernatural talent and has to deal with the consequences of that talent and his situation as the story progresses.

-Writing as of mid-March 2016 is going very well but I expect that I will slow down when I get to the real meat of the book (and perhaps when I finally buy a Sony PS4).
-I don’t expect that this project will come to fruition as a self-published Kindle e-book until some time in the third quarter of 2017.
+Writing by mid-March 2016 was going great guns but I slowed down when I got to the real meat of the book (and when I bought a PS4).
+I originally expected this project to come to fruition by the third quarter of 2017.

 In July 2017 I was proofing the first full draft, so it could then go off to a tame test reader so I could gauge if the story ‘works’ or not.
 After much deliberation I decided to call the book Bad Blood – and while that sounds very generic it makes perfect sense for what happens in the story – from a number of angles.

 I gave my tame reader a proofing copy to take on holiday with him and then read it through again myself, realised it wasn’t good enough and texted him to put a halt to proceedings.
 Over the course of October 2017, I pulled the story apart and put it back together in a much better structure with less mistakes.